College of Natural Sciences

 Because scientific findings are typically presented orally as well as in writing, all students must gain and demonstrate proficiency in the presentation of seminars.
 Students must complete BOT 610 to satisfy this requirement.
 In addition, MS Plan A and PhD students must present two public seminars: first, outlining the background of a research problem and the student's proposed research program; and second, at the conclusion of their program, describing the research results and conclusions.
 The latter seminar also includes a final examination by the thesis or dissertation committee.
 The final examination for the MS Plan B students includes the presentation of a public seminar summarizing the results of one of their directed research studies.

 Plan A (thesis) and Plan B (non-thesis) are separate MS programs with distinct purposes.
 Before admission to candidacy, the plan that a candidate intends to follow must be declared and approved.
 Plan A is the usual program to be taken by candidates intending a research-related career.
 Plan B is for students who do not intend to make research in botanical sciences their profession.
-Both plans require students to take a comprehensive written exam in general botany.

 Plan A (Thesis) Requirements